A simple quantum model linked to a theory of decisions: Linear combination of states, an entangled state and so-called paradoxes

 My answer to this is that at each point in time a quantum state is connected to Wigner’s friend as an observer and another to Wigner, depending on the knowledge that they have at that time.
 The superposition given by formal quantum mechanics corresponds to a `do not know' epistemic state.
 The states of the two observers agree once Wigner learns the result of the experiment.

 \textbf{Example 3.} \textit{The two-slit experiment.} This is an experiment where all real and imagined observers communicate at each point of time, so there is always an objective state.

 Look first at the situation when we do not know which slit the particle goes through.
 This is a `do not know' situation.
 Any statement to the effect that the particles somehow pass through both slits is meaningless.
 The interference pattern can be explained by the fact that the particles are (nearly) in an eigenstate in the component of momentum in the direction perpendicular to the slits in the plane of the slits.
 And by de Broglie's theory, momentum is connected to a wave.
-On the other hand, if an observer finds out which slit the particles goes through, the state changes into an eigenstate for position in that direction.
+On the other hand, if an observer finds out which slit the particles go through, the state changes into an eigenstate for the position in that direction.
 In either case the state is an epistemic state for each of the communicating observers, which might indicate that it in some sense can be seen as an ontological state.
-But this must be seen as a state of the screen and/or the device to observe the particle, not as an ontological state of the particle itself.
+From one point of view this can perhaps be seen as a state of the screen and/or the device to observe the particle, not as an ontological state of the particle itself.
+The state of the `particle', specifically if it can be seen as a wave or as a genuine particle, depends on the choice of measurement made by the observer(s).